mcosovic/JuliaGrid.jl/docs/src/tutorials/dcOptimalPowerFlow.md

 𝐏ₜᵣ = system.model.dc.shiftPower
 ```

-To retrieve this equality constraint from the model and access the corresponding variable, we can use:
+To retrieve constraints from the model, we can use:
 ```@repl DCOptimalPowerFlow
 print(analysis.method.constraint.balance.active)
 ```